by Jason Wasserman MD PhD FRCPC

 The most common cause of squamous dysplasia in the oral cavity is smoking.
-Other causes include excessive alcohol consumption, immune suppression, and prior radiation to the head and neck.
+Other causes include excessive alcohol consumption, immune suppression, and inflammatory conditions such as lichen planus.

 A negative margin means that dysplasia was not seen at any of the cut edges of tissue.
 A margin is called positive when there is moderate or severe squamous dysplasia at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that squamous dysplasia will come back at the same site after treatment.